 Really excellent trip, well organised so everything worked like clockwork!

 - Meals: Dinner

 Following your arrival in Cagliari, we depart by support vehicle to Sulcis-Iglesiente (approx 1 hour transfer), a mountainous region 3/4 of the way down the island.
-We take a road that winds through open plateaux and extensive plains dotted with small towns, before reaching the hilly region below the Mount Arcuentu range; your tranquil home for tonight, and that used by Skedaddle for their mountain biking weeks on the island.
+We take a road that winds through extensive plains dotted with small towns, before reaching the hilly region below the Mount Arcuentu range; your tranquil home for tonight, and that used by Skedaddle for their mountain biking weeks on the island.

 An early arrival at the accommodation means there’s plenty of time to sit down and enjoy the first Sardinian meal of the holiday, freshly prepared by your host.

 - Meals: Breakfast, dinner

 - Ascent: 650-800 Metres Approx.

 Today’s first ride is a journey through varied landscapes, a loop ride giving a true taster of what Sardinia has to offer and a great start to your trip.
-Starting from the agriturismo you’ll head out towards the coast in order officialise the coast to coast adventure.
+Starting from the agriturismo you’ll head out towards the coast in order to officialise the coast to coast adventure.
 The view is breathtaking: ahead of you, the towering sand dunes of Piscinas stretch across the horizon, surrounded by hills carpeted with lush green Maquis vegetation.